7. Functionsï

 Note

 Moreover, it is worth exploring various CRAN Task Views that group the packages into topics such as Genetics, Graphics, and Optimisation.
-These are edited by experts in their relevant fields.
+They are curated by experts in their relevant fields.

 Important

-Note that the always-on package base is a must-have that provides us with the most crucial functions (vector addition, c, Map, library).
-Certain other packages are also loaded by default:
+The base package is omnipresent.
+It provides us with the most crucial functions such as the vector addition, c, Map, and library.
+Certain other extensions are also loaded by default:

 getOption("defaultPackages")